agsthk/Instruments/Instruments_Documentation/Instruments_LabNotebook/Instruments_CodingNotes/Instruments_CodingNotes_2025/Instruments_CodingNotes_202509/Instruments_CodingNotes_20250925.md

 	- Moving the manufacturer values cell after the calibration because that should make the DataFrames a little cleaner - not so much needed to be stored
 		- In this cell, will calculate only manufacturer uncertainty
 		- Will have separate uncertainty calculation after for the signal to noise regression
+	- Adding a cell to calculate uncertainty based on regressions